Prior Lake Property Division Attorneys

 Minnesota is an equitable distribution state.
 During a divorce, the court will strive to divide assets and debts in a manner that is fair, not necessarily equal.
 Many people find this issue confusing, but with a lawyer’s help, you can protect your property rights.

-At Julius and Shaughnessy, we have considerable experience with the division of modest estates as well as large estates with complex assets.
+At Julius & White Law, we have considerable experience with the division of modest estates as well as large estates with complex assets.
 We will help you address all of your property division concerns, including ways to avoid tax penalties.
 Whether you have straightforward assets or are involved in a high-asset divorce, our Prior Lake property division attorneys have the skill to represent you.

 Dividing Marital Assets And Debts